-Tavi Has Three Parents
+The Rise of the 3-Parent Family

 One such friend is Kaitie.
 For as long as she can remember, the idea of being part of a two-parent family has seemed claustrophobic.
 The idea of a three-parent family had long interested her, but Jay was the first person whom she heard talk about it as a reality.
 (Kaitie asked to be identified by only her first name to protect her privacy.)

 Kaitie just gave birth to a son.
 She became pregnant with someone who, initially, had been happy to be a romantic partner and a sperm provider but not a co-parent.
 Kaitie had planned to find two others to co-parent with, but then her partner decided that he wanted to raise the child after all, so the two are looking for a third co-parent to join them (though that's been on hold because of the pandemic).
 That co-parent does not have to be romantically or sexually involved with either of them.
-“The idea of having to match romantically and sexually [while] co-parenting and cohabitating, it’s so much, you know?”
+“The idea of having to match romantically and sexually [while] co-parenting and cohabiting, it’s so much, you know?”
 Kaitie told me.
 “I don’t feel like I need to check all those boxes to find the perfect co-parent.”

 Jay suspects that his being a platonic co-parent has led people to be much more accepting of his family structure than they would be if he were romantically or sexually involved with Kent and Hausfather.
 While their arrangement goes against the norm of a two-parent family, it doesn’t challenge the norm of two-person romantic relationships.
 “We sidestep all of the shaming and social scripts that would be [involved] in a poly three-parent family,” he told me.
 “There’s this whole universe of navigating implications about our sexual relationships that we just avoid entirely, and so that allows people to focus on the parenting and the benefit of the parenting.”